Why optional stopping can be a problem for Bayesians: When Problems arise: Subjective vs. Pragmatic and Default Priors

-As we can see in Equation~\ref{eq:regression: prior on beta}, the prior on $\beta$ contains a scaling factor that depends on a part of the data --- it depends on the $x$-values, but not on the $y$-values.
+As we can see in Equation~\ref{eq:regression: prior on beta}, the prior on $\beta$ contains a scaling factor that depends on the experimental set-up --- while it does not directly depend on the observations ($y$-values), it does depend on the design/covariates ($x$-values).
 If there is no optional stopping, then for a pragmatic Bayesian, the dependency on the $x$-values of the data is convenient to achieve appropriate scaling; it poses no real problems, since the whole model is conditional on $X$: the levels of fertilizer we administered to the plants.
 But under optional stopping, the dependency on $X$ does become problematic, {\em for it is unclear which prior she should use!} If initially a design with $40$ pots was planned (after each dose from $0.1$ up to $2$, another row of pots, one for each dose is added), but after adding three pots to the original twenty (so now we have two pots with the doses $0.1, 0.2$ and $0.3$, and one with each other dose), the researcher decides to check whether the results already are interesting enough to stop, should she base her decision on the posterior reached with prior based the initially planned design with $40$ pots, or the design at the moment of optional stopping with $23$ pots?
 This is not clear, and it does make a difference, since the g-prior changes as more $x$-values become available.
 In Figure~\ref{fig:Gpriors} we see three g-priors on the regression coefficient $\beta$ for the same fixed value of $g$, the same $x$-values as described in the fertilizer experiment above, but increasing sample size.
 First, each dose is administered to one plant, yielding the black prior distribution for $\beta$.
-Next, $3$ plants are added to the experiment, with doses $0.1, 0.2$ and $0.3$, yielding the red distribution: wider and less peeked, and lastly, another $11$ plants are added to the experiment, yielding the blue distribution which puts even less prior mass close to zero.\\
+Next, $3$ plants are added to the experiment, with doses $0.1, 0.2$ and $0.3$, yielding the red distribution: wider and less peeked, and lastly, another $11$ plants are added to the experiment, yielding the blue distribution which puts even less prior mass close to zero.